 Conduit, Not Cookies

-Conduit’s robust reporting and completely university-branded platform allows you to track student engagement with your content through QTokens and NOT cookies.
+Conduit’s robust reporting and completely university-branded platform allows you to track student engagement with your content through QTokens and NOT marketing cookies.
 It’s then easy to use this information to continue to forge meaningful relationships with them as you nurture and support them through the recruitment funnel, best utilizing your admissions team’s skills and time.
 Through SFTP or CRM integrations, this valuable data is individual student level and easy to review for engagement patterns and actionable strategic efforts to let you better predict who is likely to enroll and who needs more of your staff’s outreach to get them over the hump.

 Conduit provides data points tied to your student and, most importantly, does not share that information with your competitors.
 Additionally, they do not become part of a population other schools can drive ads to when they engage with your platform.
 Your audience only sees your branded content.

 Re-Imagine Marketing Efforts

 No longer can passive comm flows be enough to bring along your audience from Inquiry to Matriculation.
 Loss of cookies and the granular data they can provide means that attribution modeling is now more difficult than ever.